EliasStar/obsidian-plugin-template/README.md

-# Obsidian Sample Plugin
+# Obsidian Plugin Template

-This is a sample plugin for Obsidian (https://obsidian.md).
+This is a plugin template for Obsidian (https://obsidian.md).

-This project uses TypeScript to provide type checking and documentation.
+It uses TypeScript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in TypeScript Definition format, which contains TSDoc comments describing what it does.

+This repo also comes with a development vault with hot-reload support.
+It loads the plugin from the build folder so you do not need to clone the repo in your vault to develop.

-This sample plugin demonstrates some of the basic functionality the plugin API can do.
+The sample code demonstrates some of the basic functionality the plugin API can do.
 - Adds a ribbon icon, which shows a Notice when clicked.
 - Adds a command "Open Sample Modal" which opens a Modal.
 - Adds a plugin setting tab to the settings page.